anywhichway/thunderclap/README.md

 includes the addition of graph queries a la GunDB and joins.

 # Change Log (reverse chronological order) [top](#top)

+2019-07-13 v0.0.24a Fixed `$instanceof` and added `$isa`.
+Eliminated gloabal leak in unit test for Schema validation.

 2019-07-12 v0.0.23a Full text search repaired.
 Optimized inserts and deletes.
 NAMESPACES must be recreated.